Gluten: In vitro and in vivo studies

 At least 50 epitopes of gluten may produce cytotoxic, immunomodulatory, and gut-permeating activities.

 The effect of oat peptides (avenins) in celiac people depends on the oat cultivar consumed because of prolamin genes, protein amino acid sequences, and the immunotoxicity of prolamins which vary among oat varieties.
 In addition, oat products may be cross-contaminated with the other gluten-containing cereals.

 Incidence

 As of 2017, gluten-related disorders were increasing in frequency in different geographic areas.
-Some suggested explanations for this increase include the following: the growing westernization of diets, the increasing use of wheat-based foods included in the Mediterranean diet, the progressive replacement of rice by wheat in many countries in Asia, the Middle East, and North Africa, the development in recent years of new types of wheat with a higher amount of cytotoxic gluten peptides, and the higher content of gluten in bread and bakery products due to the reduction of dough fermentation time.
+Some suggested explanations for this increase include the following: the growing westernization of diets, the increasing use of wheat-based foods included in the Mediterranean diet, the progressive replacement of rice by wheat in many countries in Asia, the Middle East, and North Africa, the higher content of gluten in bread and bakery products due to the reduction of dough fermentation time, and the development in recent years of new types of wheat with a higher amount of cytotoxic gluten peptides.
+However, a 2020 study that grew and analyzed 60 wheat cultivars from between 1891 and 2010 found no changes in albumin/globulin and gluten contents over time.
+"Overall, the harvest year had a more significant effect on protein composition than the cultivar.
+At the protein level, we found no evidence to support an increased immunostimulatory potential of modern winter wheat."